Using Storybook with RedwoodJS - Lunchdev

 So let's grab that and put that all in there.
 And

-you need the summary prop pass to the component.
+You need the summary prop passed to the component.

 00:16:18 - Anthony Campolo